Attendance interventions for chronically absent students

 Priority Spokane, Spokane Public Schools (SPS), and their partners joined together to form a Community Attendance Support Team (CAST) for each of the six...

 Attendance interventions for chronically absent students provide support and resources to address individual factors that contribute to absences such as low self-esteem, school anxiety, social skills, or medical conditions; familial factors such as discipline, parental support, or poverty; and school factors such as attendance policies, teacher/student relationships, and bullying.
 Such programs can be implemented by schools, community organizations, courts, police agencies, or multi-sector collaborations1.
-In 2013-2014, 1 in 8 students were chronically absent, missing three weeks or more of school via excused or unexcused absences2
+In general, chronically absent students are grouped into three categories: students who cannot attend, will not attend, and do not attend school2.
+In 2021-2022, over 14 million students were chronically absent, defined as missing at least 10 percent of school days, or 18 days in a year, excused or unexcused3, 4, 5.

 What could this strategy improve?